stolostron/multicluster-observability-operator/docs/MoreAboutPersistentStorage.md

     statefulSetSize: 10Gi
     statefulSetStorageClass: gp2
 ```
-Taking into consideration that one size fits all results in wasting space, we have allowed all settings to be individually tunable in the next revision:  `observability.open-cluster-management.io/v1beta2`
+Taking into consideration this can result in wasted space, we have allowed settings to be individually tunable in the next revision:  `observability.open-cluster-management.io/v1beta2`

 ```
     //defaults shown below